ANGSD-wrapper/angsd-wrapper/README.md

 ### To Use

-Basic usage is to run the `angsd-wrapper.sh` script, specify a wrapper, and tell it where the config file is.
+Basic usage is to run the `angsd-wrapper` script, specify a wrapper, and tell it where the config file is.
 Default config files are found in the [`Configuration_Files`](https://github.com/mojaveazure/angsd-wrapper/tree/master/Configuration_Files) directory; please modify to suit your samples.
-Running `angsd-wrapper.sh` without any arguments will spit out a usage message.
+Running `angsd-wrapper` without any arguments will spit out a usage message.

 ### Dependencies

 This pacakge requires [ANGSD](https://github.com/angsd/angsd), [ngsPopGen](https://github.com/mfumagalli/ngsPopGen), and [ngsF](https://github.com/fgvieira/ngsF) for various methods.
-Please download and install before use.
-Note, it is not necessary to put these in your `PATH` as long as the directories to each of these programs is specified in the configuration files.

-Please see the configuration file for your desired method to see which of these dependencies are required for that specific method.
+Please run `angsd-wrapper setup please` to download and install supported versions of these dependencies.

 ### Supported methods